Path ORAM: An Extremely Simple Oblivious RAM Protocol: Introduction

-\section{Related Work}
+\subsection{Related Work}

 Oblivious RAM was first investigated by Goldreich and Ostrovsky~\cite{OsORAM,GoldORAM,GSORAM} in the context of protecting software from piracy, and efficient simulation of programs on oblivious RAMs.
-Since then, there has been much subsequent work \cite{BeameM10,usablepir,MMORAM,PinkasORAM,raluca,practicaloram,OS97,SCSM11,GMOT11,DMN11,GMOT12,KLO12}.
+Since then, there has been much subsequent work \cite{GSORAM,oram01,oram02,oram03,GMOT11,oram05,oram06,oram07,oram08,oram09,GoldORAM,OsORAM,oram12,gentryoram,chungoram} devoted to improving ORAM constructions.
+Path ORAM is based upon the binary-tree ORAM framework proposed by Shi \etal~\cite{asiacrypt11}.

+\paragraph{Near optimality of Path ORAM} Under small (i.e., constant or poly-logarithmic) client storage, the best known ORAM was proposed by Kushilevitz \etal, and has $O(\log^2 N/\log \log N)$ blocks bandwidth cost~\cite{oram03}.

+Path ORAM achieves an asymptotic improvement under reasonable assumptions about the block size: when the block size is at least $\Omega(\log^2 N)$ bits, and using a smaller block size of $\Theta(\log N)$ for the position map levels, Path ORAM has bandwidth cost of $O(\log N)$.
+Such a block size $\Omega(\log^2 N)$ bits is what one typically encounters in most practical applications (e.g., 4KB blocks in file systems).
+Goldreich and Ostrovsky show that under $O(1)$ client storage, any ORAM algorithm must have bandwidth cost $\Omega(\log N)$ (regardless of the block size).
+Since then, a long-standing open question is whether it is possible to have an ORAM construction that has $O(1)$ or $poly \log (N)$ client-side storage and $O(\log N)$ blocks bandwidth cost~\cite{GSORAM,oram09,oram03}.
+Our bound partially addresses this open question for reasonably large block sizes.

+\paragraph{Comparison with Gentry \etal and Chung \etal} Gentry \etal~\cite{gentryoram} improve on the binary tree ORAM scheme proposed by Shi \etal~\cite{asiacrypt11}.
+To achieve $2^{-\lambda}$ failure probability, their scheme achieves $O(\lambda (\log N)^2/ (\log \lambda))$ blocks bandwidth cost, for block size $B = \log N$ bits.
+Assuming that $N = poly(\lambda)$, their bandwidth cost is $O(\lambda \log N)$ blocks.
+In comparison, recursive Path ORAM achieves $O(\log^2 N)$ blocks bandwidth cost when $B = \log N$.
+Note that typically $\lambda \gg \log N$ since $N = poly (\lambda)$.
+Therefore, recursive Path ORAM is much more efficient than the scheme by Gentry \etal.
+Table~\ref{tab:ORamComparison} presents this comparison, assuming a failure probability of $N^{-\omega(1)}$, i.e., negligible in $N$.
+Since $N = poly(\lambda)$, the failure probability can also equivalently be written as $\lambda^{-\omega(1)}$.
+We choose to use $N^{-\omega(1)}$ to simplify the notation in the asymptotic bounds.